 Throughout the world, it is estimated there are a minimum of 1 to 2 million annual snakebite incidents (this number includes bites by non-venomous species).
 Of that number, roughly 50,000 to 100,000 bites result in fatalities worldwide.
 The country with the largest number of annual snakebite deaths is the tiny island nation of Sri Lanka.

-Each year in the United States there are approximately 5,000 - 7,000 venomous snakebites, but generally only 10 - 15 are fatal.
+In the United States there are approximately 5,000 - 7,000 venomous snakebites every year.
+However, generally only 10 - 15 are fatal.
 In Australia, the country with the highest percentage of deadly snakes, just 3 to 4 people are killed by venomous snakes yearly.

 What to do if bitten: